 3 cr.
 Offered every term.
 Study of the history, process and philosophy of narrative film/video editing and an introduction to Adobe Premier nonlinear editing software.

 3 cr.
 Offered autumn.
-An introduction to ???
+An introduction to the fundamentals of programming focusing on it’s artistic application.

 255 Photoshop: Art & Design 3 cr.
 Offered every term.
 Building on the fundamentals covered in the Intro to Photoshop course, Art & Design extends the visual aesthetic by taking an in depth look at the foundations, techniques and production process of Photoshop.
 Students will create individual projects that explore a wide range of techniques and principles.
 Prerequisite MART 111A.